-Here's the 'truth.'.
-The vast majority of people in relationships struggle at one point or another - for various reasons.
+Here's the 'truth.'
+The vast majority of people in relationships struggle at one point or another - this happens for various reasons.

 Why does communication matter?

 To be totally honest, it's whether each partner feels respected, heard, and valued in their relationship.
-Communication matters in that we can effectively say what we need to and feel understood.
-That doesn't mean there's a cookie-cutter style of communication that works for everybody.
-And the beauty is that we can make feeling heard and valued happen through communication.
+Communication matters because it's important that we can effectively say what we need to and feel understood after doing so.
+That doesn't mean there's a cookie-cutter style of communication that works for everybody, but wanting to feel understood is pretty standard (and expected).
+The beauty is that we can make feeling heard, valued, and understood happen through communication.
 That communication can center around triggers, wants, needs, and feelings, or it can center around logistical sorts of information (i.e. you pick up the kids on this day).
-When we're not being honest about what we need and/or if we're not communicating it clearly, then our partner (or partners) don't really have the option of 'being there' in relation to that need.
+When we're not being honest about what we need and/or if we're not communicating it clearly, then our partner doesn't really have the option of 'being there' in relation to that need.

 Disclaimer: When we're talking about conflict, however, that's different.
 The way you argue does matter.